gazpachu/joanmira/pages/work/2008-11-16---website-profesional/index.md

 ![](/work/website-profesional/images/1.png)

-As part of my business relationship with WebsiteProfesional, I built their Joomla website to showcase their services.
+As part of my business relationship with WebsiteProfesional.com, I built their Joomla website to showcase their services.
 It's a standard website with static pages.